descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 ## Frequently Asked Questions

-### Why not just extend the lifetime as descibed in p0936r0?
+### Why not just extend the lifetime as prescribed in p0936r0?

 `Bind Returned/Initialized Objects to the Lifetime of Parameters` [^bindp]